MicheleTobias/OpenSourceCartography/README.md

 ## Working in QGIS
 Open QGIS

+### Load Data
 Import the vector data you would like to work with.
-* From this repository:FOSS4G Locations (locations of all of the FOSS4G conferences), either the FOSS4G_Lines (straight lines between the conference locations) or FOSS4G_GreatCircles (great circle lines between the locations).
+* From this repository: FOSS4G Locations (locations of all of the FOSS4G conferences), either the FOSS4G_Lines (straight lines between the conference locations) or FOSS4G_GreatCircles (great circle lines between the locations).
 * From the internet: Natural Earth country boundaries and whatever else you want.

-   1. Data Processing: make a line from the points w/ Points2One plugin
-   1. Styling in QGIS:
+### Styling in QGIS
-      1. Projection
-      2. Vector styles
-      3. Custom Markers with Inkscape
+I will assume you know how to change the colors of vector data in QGIS, so we won't go over that.
+Instead, we'll focus on using custom SVG markers built in Inkscape.

+Use the pin marker

+Make & use the rope segment.

-   1. Export to SVG
+Export to SVG

 ## Finishing Details in Inkscape
    1. Ungroup